 Dr. Spitznagle is a Professor in the Program in Physical Therapy, and Coordinator of the Residency in Diagnosis and Management of Impairments in Women’s Health at Washington University in St Louis.

-Dr. Spitznagle lectures both nationally and internationally on topics of women’s health physical therapy.
-In 2011, Tracy was the recipient of the Section on Women’s Health Elizabeth Noble award, and received the APTA’s
+Dr. Spitznagle lectures both nationally and internationally on topics of women’s health and physical therapy.
+In 2011, Tracy was the recipient of the Section on Women’s Health Elizabeth Noble award and received the APTA’s

-She is the Past Chair of the American Board of Physical Therapy Specialist’s (ABPTS) and the Women’s Health Specialty Council.
-Additionally, Tracy is on the board for the World Wide Fistula Fund having served as the Secretary, Treasurer and Vice Chair, For the WFF, Tracy also serves as the Chair of the Uganda Committee and the Chair of the Rehab Advisory Council.
+She is the Past Chair of the American Board of Physical Therapy Specialists (ABPTS) and the Women’s Health Specialty Council.
+Additionally, Tracy is on the board of the World Wide Fistula Fund having served as the Secretary, Treasurer, and Vice Chair, For the WFF, Tracy also serves as the Chair of the Uganda Committee and the Chair of the Rehab Advisory Council.
 She is an inaugural member of the Global Women’s Health Initiative.